 “Colonel John Leader is, above all things, modest, for he insists on saying, when asked about his life, ‘My hideous past?’
 Why nothing exciting ever happened to me.”
 Passing over the fact that he has seen service with all the allies but one, has been an interpreter of Japanese, Chinese and German, Colonel Leader said, “I guess the thing I was most proud of was winning my ‘blues’ at college.”
 Blues are what Americans call letters meaning that Colonel Leader was a “letter man” at his school.
 He won letters in mostly everything.
 He was captain of the hockey, polo, soccer and lawn tennis teams.”

 John Leader was born in Quetta, a high-altitude city in modern-day Pakistan, to Irish parents in 1877.
 He was born into a long line of military men; his father, Surgeon-Major John Leader, was a colonel who enjoyed a distinguished career in the British military service.
 He left India when a small boy, and journeyed to his family home in Ireland.
 The Leaders have an old moated hall at Keale in Cork, where the last fourteen John Leaders have lived.
 The old family name was Temple until the time of the Battle of Boynewater, when John Temple from Keale took such an important part in the conflict that King William renamed him Leader, and Leaders they have remained.
-Although born in India, Colonel Leader is thoroughly Irish, and has all the Irish humor of his ancestors. … continue reading the full article “Colonel John Leader of Keale House”
+Although born in India, Colonel Leader is thoroughly Irish, and has all the Irish humor of his ancestors. [read more …] “Colonel John Leader of Keale House”

 Lieut.
 Wm.
 F. MacCARTHY O’LEARY, Royal Munster Fusiliers.
 Killed in action in France on September 7th, 1916.
 Aged 22.